arangodb/docs/3.7/upgrading-starter.md

 contains `KillMode=process` (see
 [systemd.kill documentation](https://www.freedesktop.org/software/systemd/man/systemd.kill.html#KillMode=){:target="_blank"}).
-Otherwise `kill -9` will not just kill the respective _arangodb_ starter process, but also the _arangod_ processes it started because of the default setting `KillMode=control-group`.
+Otherwise `kill -9` will not just kill the respective _arangodb_ starter process, but also the _arangod_ server processes it started because of the default setting `KillMode=control-group`.
 {% endhint %}

 ```bash